How many of these questions can you get right?

 Is laughter really the best medicine?

-This may be one of those old sayings that has stuck around because it’s partially true.
+This may be one of those old sayings that have stuck around because it’s partially true.
 Yes, laughter is good for your heart.

 How many times does your heart “recycle” your blood each day?